A Wizard of Mars: Martians

 Aurilelde is a Martian princess, not just a wizard, but a seer, which corresponds with Nita's oracular gift.
-She is sincerely trying to save her people, but fear has driven her mind to the point of destroying Earth and the solar system to get what she wants.
+She is sincerely trying to save her people, but fear has driven her mind to the point of destroying Earth and the Solar System to get what she wants.
 She "falls in love" with Kit, thinking that he is her old flame, Khretef, which becomes one reason she and Nita duel.
 She thinks the whole reason Nita is mad at her is because of Kit, but later understands why Nita is angered.
 She takes Mars's kernel into herself, essentially becoming Mars and almost destroying herself and everyone else in her fury, "not a god of war, but a goddess, and a goddess scorned."
-She tries to kill Nita by dumping tons and tons of water on her, but Nita successfully uses the Gibraltar Passthrough and then duels Aurilelde and defeats her.
+She tries to kill Nita by dumping tons and tons of water on her, but Nita successfully uses the Gibraltar Pass through and then duels Aurilelde and defeats her.